- Business Growth and Trends

 - Board Meetings and Executive Briefings

-In his provocative, inspiring and always entertaining talks, #1 bestselling leadership author Chester Elton provides real solutions to leaders looking to manage change, drive innovation, and lead a multi-generational workforce.
-Elton’s work is supported by research with more than 850,000 working adults, revealing the proven secrets behind high-performance cultures and teams.
+Elton provides solutions to leaders looking to increase engagement, manage change, and lead a multi-generational workforce.
+His work is supported by research with more than 850,000 working adults, revealing the proven secrets behind high-performance cultures and teams.

-Elton has been called the apostle of appreciation by Canada’s Globe and Mail, "creative and refreshing" by The New York Times, and a "must-read for modern managers" by CNN.
-Elton is co-author of the multiple award-winning New York Times and #1 USA Today and Wall Street Journal bestselling leadership book, All In, The Carrot Principle, and The Best Team Wins.
+Dubbed the “Apostle of appreciation” by Canada’s Globe and Mail, Elton has been called “fascinating” by Fortune, “creative and refreshing” by the New York Times, and a “must read for modern managers” by CNN.
+Elton is the author of multiple award-winning #1 Wall Street Journal and New York Times best selling leadership books, All In, The Carrot Principle, and The Best Team Wins.
 His books have been translated in more than 30 languages and have sold more than 1.5 million copies worldwide.

 Additional Presentations by Chester Elton

 - The Engagement Effect: How the Best Managers Are Engaging Employees to Meet the Needs of a Volatile, Uncertain, Complex and Ambiguous World

 - Carrots 2.0: How Today’s Managers Use Recognition to Engage Their People, Retain Talent, and Accelerate Performance

 - What Motivates Me?: How to Lead and Retain Generations in the Workplace

 All In: How the Best Leaders Create a Culture of Belief and Drive Big Results